duxmazter46/sft-project/README.md

    Stores API documentation and related files:

-   * `sft-api.json`: JSON file with the API specification.
+   * `sft-api.json`: JSON file with the API specification compatible using with Insomnia and Postman format.

    * `Stroke-Fast-Track-API-Document.pdf`: PDF document detailing API endpoints and their usage